leandroBorgesFerreira/Writeopia/README.md

 This is the source code for Writeopia, an text edition App and SDK.

 # Application
 Writeopia is a project develop with Kotlin Multiplatform, most of the code is shared between all the apps.

 This is a project to save all your documents in one place providing you the freedom to choose where to store it.
 You can save your whole workspace with a button click and save it in git repository (like Github) or a storage system like Dropbox or Google Drive.

-A backend end is also understand develop so you can self host it and have full controll how you share your documentations with work teams and friends.
+A backend end is also under development so you can self host it and have full controll how you share your documentations with work teams and friends.

 ## Documentation
 You can check the documentation of the project in the [application documentation](https://docs.writeopia.io/docs/application/overview).